Neasden Gaels

 McDonagh, proprietor of McDonagh's Bar, Kingsbury and a native of Galway who was also appointed as Neasden's first team manager.

 Neasden Gaels had grown into a senior side by winning the London Intermediate Football Championship in 1996 and then winning the London Senior Football Championship in 1999 an unprecedented 10 years after the club's foundation.
-Neasden Gaels are were one of the highest ranked Gaelic Football teams in Britain and contested the 2008 London Senior Football final and London Senior Football final and were last London Senior Football champions in 2010.
+Neasden Gaels were one of the highest ranked Gaelic Football teams in Britain and contested the 2008 London Senior Football final and London Senior Football final and were last London Senior Football champions in 2010.
 Neasden Gaels GFC came close to being the first ever London club team to progress to an All Ireland Club Senior semi final in 2011 with an All Ireland Quarter final defeat against title and eventual All Ireland champions Crossmaglen Rangers.

 Due to falling numbers of players emigrating to London and lack of underage structures, Neasden Gaels did not field a senior men's team and officially disbanded as a club in 2024.